PairHits program

 3. name of the organism;

-4. taxonomic code (ref. parameter diversity of the program FinDense);
+4. taxonomic code (ref. the diversity parameter of the FinDense program);

-Template list of input data is provided in the text example for Windows and Linux.
+Template list of input data is provided in the test example for Windows and Linux.

 Job files and parallel execution of PairHits